 With the kids grown and gone, we had reached "small batch" status!

-Now that the kids are grown and cooking for families of their own, it was time to take some of our favorites and create a small batch version to enjoy!
-And with cooler weather in the air, it was the perfect day for a dinner cooked in the oven.
+Now that the kids are grown and cooking for families of their own, it was time to take some of our favorites and create a small batch versions to enjoy!
+And there is nothing more convenient than dinner cooked in the oven.
 It seems some of my favorite dinners come out of the oven, like this recipe for Small Batch One Pan Pork Chops and Scalloped Potatoes.
+While we would never say we are "empty nesters" we often find ourselves dining alone, just the two of us.
+And as usual, I love a good meal, and I even enjoy not cooking the next day.
+But to my way of thinking, leftovers means one more time at the table.

-As the years go by and the kids move out the cook of the house will search out and find recipes for smaller meatloaves or fewer cookies in a batch.
-But there will always be favorites that need to be made again, because they are so well liked, only in a smaller batch.
+Because there will always be favorites that need to be made again!
+Well loved, family favorites that no one wants to say goodbye to.
 Which led to Small Batch One Pan Pork Chops and Scalloped Potatoes.
 Joining another favorite that had been turned into small batch version, Small Batch Applesauce Spice Chocolate Chip Cake.
-My guess is, there will be more small batch versions coming to join this pair.
+Currently we have a number of recipes enjoyed that either have been redesigned in a small batch form.
+Or started out that way, from day one.
+My hope is, there will be more small batch versions coming to join this group!

 Home cooking has two distinct advantages, cook more or cook less.

 The one great advantage with home cooking is the ability to up the number of servings as needed, which I have found is much more user friendly than say, making less food.
-For some reason learning to cook less food has been difficult for me since the kids moved out.
+For some reason learning to cook less food has been a more difficult process.
 And while it has taken me a while to succeed, I still view learning to cook smaller amounts of food as a challenge, for a number of reasons.

-• Keeping the food budget in check is important for every family.
+- Keeping the food budget in check is important for every family.
+No matter the size.

-speaking for myself, I still want to enjoy the same delicious recipes shared around a table full of family and friends.
-I have been lucky to find some new recipes that started out smaller, and as previously touched on, they are very easy to multiply.
-It's those old family favorites that need a helping hand, and a smaller hand at that.
+speaking for myself, I still want to enjoy the same delicious recipes that have been shared around a table full of family and friends.
+I have also been lucky to find some new recipes that started out smaller, from the beginning.
+And as previously touched on, they are very easy to multiply.
+It's these old family favorites that need a helping hand, and a smaller hand, at that.

 Some additional thoughts on this recipe: